jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/papers/p2-1-overview.md

 Write a paper that clearly [:explains and analyzes](#x-explains) a [:recent published academic argument](#x-recent) about EP and art to [:your target audience](#x-target).

-This paper likely has different goals than [:other final papers](#x-other) you have written in the past.
+This paper likely has different goals than other final papers you have written in the past, so check and follow [:these guidelines](#x-theseguidelines)

 The assignment is broken into many parts to guide you through the process.
 You can do this!